Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Constraints

 \subsubsection{Electromagnetic-Based Supernova Signals}

-When $X \rightarrow \ee$ is accessible, such as in the dark photon case, core collapse supernovae are capable of constraining $X$ emission not only through cooling but also through several electromagnetic signatures labeled in Fig.~\ref{DPandBmLCurrentConstraintPlots} as LESNe, SN1987A $\gamma$, $511\, \kev$ line, and the fireball bounds PVO/GW170817 that were taken directly from Ref.~\cite{Caputo:2025avc}.
+\phantomsection When $X \rightarrow \ee$ is accessible, such as in the dark photon case, core collapse supernovae are capable of constraining $X$ emission not only through cooling but also through several electromagnetic signatures labeled in Fig.~\ref{DPandBmLCurrentConstraintPlots} as LESNe, SN1987A $\gamma$, $511\, \kev$ line, and the fireball bounds PVO/GW170817 that were taken directly from Ref.~\cite{Caputo:2025avc}.

-The LESNe constraint arises by requiring that the energy deposited in the mantle, due to dark photon decays into $\ee$, does not over-energize a sample of very low-energy Type II supernovae whose light curves imply explosion energies $\lesssim 0.1 \;\text{Bethe}$ \cite{Pastorello:2003tc, Spiro_2014}.
+The LESNe constraint arises by requiring that the energy deposited in the mantle, due to dark photon decays into $\ee$, does not over-energize a sample of very low-energy Type II supernovae whose light curves imply explosion energies $\lesssim 0.1 \;\text{Bethe}$ \cite{Pastorello:2003tc, Spiro_2014, Sung:2019xie, Caputo:2022mah, Fiorillo:2025yzf}.
 Instead of decaying in the mantle, if the dark photons escape the progenitor and subsequently decays into $\ee$ pairs and photons outside the star, this would yield a detectable prompt $\mev$ $\gamma$-ray burst signal; the absence of such signal in the Gamma-Ray Spectrometer (GRS) in SN1987A \cite{Oberauer:1993yr} sets the constraint labeled SN1987A $\gamma$.
-When these decays are frequent enough that the produced $\ee$ and photons become optically thick and thermalize, they form a fireball \cite{Piran:1999kx}.
+A similar constraint can be placed from stacking Type Ic SNe events as was done for ALPs \cite{Candon:2025ypl}; translating this constraint to vector mediators is left for future studies.
+When the decays of escaped $X$ are frequent enough that the produced $\ee$ and photons become optically thick and thermalize, they form a fireball \cite{Piran:1999kx}.
 The Pioneer Venus Orbiter, which was sensitive to photons in the $0.2-2\;\mev$ range consistent with the expected thermalized fireball spectrum, saw no significant $\gamma$-ray excess from SN1987A \cite{Diamond:2023scc, DeRocco:2019njg}, thereby setting the constraint fireball (PVO).
 Similarly, for the compact binary merger GW170817 \cite{LIGOScientific:2017vwq, Murguia-Berthier:2020tfs}, X-ray observations from CALET/CGBM, Konus-Wind, and Insight-HXMT/HE place an upper limit on any GRB-like fireball emission \cite{Diamond:2023cto}, setting the constraint fireball (GW170817).
 The injection of positrons into the Milky Way through these decays can substantially enhance the diffuse $\gamma$-ray emission from the Galactic Center, which is tightly constrained by the INTEGRAL/SPI measurement of the $511\, \kev$ line \cite{Prantzos:2010wi, DeRocco:2019njg}.